xmudrii/platform-mesh/operators/extension-manager-operator/README.md

 kind delete cluster
 ```

+### Updating the JSONSchema

+The JSON Schema used to validate `ContentConfiguration` resources is automatically generated from the structs in `pkg/validation/model.go`.
+To update it, modify model.go and run `task codegen`.

 ## Support, Feedback, Contributing
 This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/openmfp/extension-content-operator/issues).
 Contribution and feedback are encouraged and always welcome.
 For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).